Troyanovsky/vibe-coding-guide/README.md

     *   Dipping into foundational coding concepts (HTML, CSS, JS) if interest is sparked.
     *   Online communities and resources for AI-assisted development.
 *   **13.4.
 The Evolving Landscape of AI in Development: Stay Curious!**

+## Disclosure About the Use of AI
+I gather info and design the curriculum of this course.
+I wanted to share everything I learned along the way that I worked with AI coders in my own experience.
+For everything lesson, I write the main ideas & first drafts, but I rely on AI for fixing grammar mistakes & typos, and making edits to make this read better.
+So some sentences may read like AI to you, but the ideas were by myself.

+## About the Author
+I'm Troy Zhao, a product manager for my full-time job.
+But I do love to code some projects in my spare time.
+I also keep close track of AI progress.
+On [my GitHub profile](https://github.com/Troyanovsky), you may find some userful projects like [running local LLM](https://github.com/Troyanovsky/Local-LLM-Comparison-Colab-UI), [useful AI prompts](https://github.com/Troyanovsky/AI-Professional-Prompts), [autonomous agent tutorial](https://github.com/Troyanovsky/autonomous_agent_tutorial), and [projects that use AI](https://github.com/Troyanovsky/Building-with-GenAI).
+I also write about AI and product management on [Medium](https://medium.com/@guodong_zhao).
+I'm sure you'll find my content and projects useful.

 ## Contributing